 The younger and fresher the eggplants are, the better they taste.
 As I've said earlier, over-matured eggplants usually have a more bitter flavor.
 Plus, they tend to look too brown and unappetizing on the inside.
 To make sure you select the freshest ingredients, take a close look at the stems.
 They should be green rather than brown and firmly attached to the eggplants.
-Then check the firmness and color of the eggplants.
-Select only the ones that are very firm and don't look yellowish.
+Then check the firmness and color—select only the ones that are very firm and don't look yellowish.

-The best way to store these delicious things is to keep them in a bottom compartment of your refrigerator.
-Fresh eggplants can be stored up to a week.
-However, if you have no choice but to buy slightly over-matured eggplants, you should plan to use them within 3 days.
+The best way to store these delicious things is to keep them in the bottom compartment of your refrigerator.
+Fresh eggplants can be stored for up to a week.
+However, if you have no choice but to buy slightly over-matured eggplants, you should plan to use them within three days.

-- Eat Them Raw - Eating raw round eggplants with spicy dips is the easiest way to enjoy them.
-Just rinse them, remove the stems, and either slice or cut them into small wedges.
+- Eat Them Raw: Eating raw round eggplants with spicy dips is the easiest way to enjoy them.
+Just rinse them, remove the stems, and slice or cut them into small wedges.
 Then get ready for an eggplant feast!

-- Add Them to a Stir-Fry Dish - Thai people use these round eggplants in stir-fries a lot, but not just any stir-fry dishes.
+- Add Them to a Stir-Fry Dish: Thai people use these round eggplants in stir-fries a lot, but not just any stir-fry.
 For some reason, they're only used in spicy stir-fries.
-You can try stir-frying Thai eggplants with some meat, basil leaves and red or green curry paste.
-Start by sauteing some minced garlic with some curry paste.
+You can try stir-fry Thai eggplants with meat, basil leaves, and red or green curry paste.
+Start by sautéing some minced garlic with some curry paste.
 Put the eggplants into the hot skillet the same time as the meat or right after, then cook until they're very tender.
-Add the basil leaves and some salt or fish sauce at the end, then just toss together quickly.
+Add the basil leaves and some salt or fish sauce at the end, then just toss it together quickly.
 This delicious dish can be done in just about 20 minutes!

 © 2011 Om Paramapoonya